alcthach/fpl/README.md

 Thanks for stopping by!

 ## TODO:
-- Add 'filename' to fpl_config.json, Re: Try to allow for more dynamic use of `write_to_file()`, right now this is hard-code across the different modules.
+- Add 'filename' to fpl_config.json, Re: Try to allow for more dynamic use of `write_to_file()`, right now this is hard-coded across the different modules.